whomel/2020a_megatrees/README.md

  ### Steps:

-  1.Download data and references from Gisaid.
+  1. Download data and references from Gisaid.
 Remove duplicates (in case egg&cell samples, normally we select only egg).

-  2.Receive metadata from WHO.
+  2. Receive metadata from WHO.
 Prepare the table with the same structure (i.e. headers) than one of the csv's used for the last trees (e.g. h1_2020a/H1fortreelastHI_ready.csv).
 First column must contain the same IDs than the fasta.

-  3.Run `1.checkIDrec.py`.
+  3. Run `1.checkIDrec.py`.
 It checks if all the records ID from the fasta are included in the metadata.

-  4.Align fasta file (`mafft input_fasta > output_fasta`) and extract only the region of interest (e.g H1N1p GACACATTATG....TGTAGAATATGT).
+  4. Align fasta file (`mafft input_fasta > output_fasta`) and extract only the region of interest (e.g H1N1p GACACATTATG....TGTAGAATATGT).

-  5.Run treesub.
+  5. Run treesub.
 Generate subs.csv: `python 2.build_subs.py subsitutions.tsv subs.csv`.

-  6.Run jupyter: `notebook jupyter` and format tree (fix size and positions is required).
+  6. Run jupyter: `notebook jupyter` and format tree (fix size and positions is required).

-  7.Final polishing using Illustrator.
+  7. Final polishing using Illustrator.

   Optionally, RAxML and treesub can be run to optimize the likelihood of time-scaled phylogenies.